 The information we collect from your company includes all information that is of interest to your potential buyer.
 For example: the annual figures, your market position, market developments, future expectations, relevant environmental factors, the internal organization and the composition of your workforce.

-What is a sales memorandum in a business sale?
+What is an information memorandum in a business sale?

 - Introduction; the reason why you want to sell the business